skiffer/hydra-docgpt.ai/support.md

 ✅ Getting started
 1. Install the <a href="https://workspace.google.com/u/0/marketplace/app/docgpt_ai_writer_for_docs/466607203252">add-on</a>
 2. Open Google Docs
-3. Extensions -> DocGPT - AI Writer for Docs -> 🚀 Launch
+3. Click on: Extensions -> DocGPT - AI Writer for Docs -> 🚀 Launch

 ➡️ If you see only "Help" button